-Is the noise from your dryer driving you crazy?, don't despair eSpares can help.
+Is the noise from your dryer driving you crazy?
+Well don't despair as eSpares can help you.

-Diagnosing faults with your tumble dryer's motor, or noise problems being emitted by the appliance when it's in use needn't be difficult, as Josh in this eSpares video explains.
+Diagnosing faults with your tumble dryer's motor, or noise problems being emitted by the appliance when it's in use, needn't be difficult.......as Josh demonstrates in this eSpares video.

-Whether the problem is a belt pulley, motor, Fan or bearings eSpares can supply both the part and in most cases videos showing how to replace it to return peace to your kitchen or laundry room.
+Whether the problem is a belt pulley, motor, fan or bearings - eSpares can not only supply you with the part - but in most cases will also have further helpful videos showing how to replace it yourself, so you can get your tumble dryer back to full working order again - so you can return to peace in your kitchen or laundry room.

 This video shows an example of fault tracing on a typical machine, some models may be different but the procedure should be similar.

 Step 1 - Safety Advice

 Safety First!
 Please ensure that you have disconnected the appliance from the mains before attempting any repair and due to the sharp edges exposed we suggest suitable Safety Gloves are worn to help prevent injury.

 Most motors in tumble dryers are brushless motors and they work using induction, They require a capacitor.
 If this capacitor ages and does not pass enough current the motor may not start turning or stall so replace the capacitor if this is your symptom.